DavidZisky/evegenie/docs/index.md

 - `"fieldname": "objectid:sample-entity"` will add data_relation to sample-entity to the schema
 - `"fieldname": "0-100"` will create an integer with a min of 0 and a max of 100
 - `"fieldname": "0.0-1.0"` will create a float with a min of 0 and a max of 1
+- `"fieldname": {"allow_unknown": true}` will translate directly to fieldname that allows the unknown

 ## Test